esmero/archipelago-documentation/docs/archipelago-glossary.md

 ### `label` (JSON key)

-This key is used for the title of the Digital Object or Collection, and is required for all ADOs.
+This key is used for the title of the Digital Object or Collection.
+This key is **required** for all ADOs.

 Related documentation: [Metadata in Archipelago - The label key](metadatainarchipelago.md#the-label-key)